ivy-llc/ivy/docs/overview/background/ml_explosion.rst

    :align: center
    :width: 80%

-If our desire is to provide a new framework which simultaneously supports all of the modern frameworks in a simple and scalable manner, then we must determine exactly where the common ground lies between them.
+If our desire is to provide a new framework that simultaneously supports all of the modern frameworks in a simple and scalable manner, then we must determine exactly where the common ground lies between them.

 Finding common ground between the existing frameworks is essential in order to design a simple, scalable, and universal abstraction.